You need to share confidential documents. It shouldn't be this hard.

 A practical approach is to create permission tiers:

 With Ellty Data Room plan, you can set granular permissions at the folder and document level.
-The Data Room Plus plan adds group visitor permissions, which makes managing multiple investors at different stages much easier.
+The Data Room Plus plan adds group visitor permissions, which makes managing multiple viewers at different stages much easier.

 If you're sharing sensitive financial or legal documents, turn on NDA gating.
 This requires anyone accessing the room to accept an NDA before they can view anything.